marcopennekamp/lore/spec/02-types.md

 # Types

-In this chapter, we lay out the basics of Lore's type system.
+In this chapter, we lay out the **basics of Lore's type system**.
 We define properties of types, specific kinds of types, and consider subtyping rules.

+Beyond the usual guarantees and documentation that a type system provides, types in Lore are central to **program flow and composition**.
+The type hierarchy of Lore directly plays into the definition of multi-functions and the run-time dispatch of function calls.
+The flexibility of the type system supports the many free ways in which Lore programs can be composed.

 - **TODO:** Add type constructor precedence rules.
 - **TODO:** Add type equivalence rules.

-### The Role of Types

-**TODO**